If you are undecided about what you want major to in at ETSU – DO NOT WORRY! It is

 Changing a majors means that a student has made a decision regarding academic and career interests.

-Most students chance majors at least once.
+Most students change majors at least once.
 You should discuss your decision with your advisor, in order to avoid taking coursework not compatible with your major decision.

-Changing your major means that you must complete the Undergraduate Change of Major Form to officially chance university documents and to transfer your advisement records to the department of your new major.
+Changing your major means that you must meet with your Academic Advisor to officially change university documents and to transfer your advisement records to the department of your new major.

 No. In fact, it may be to your advantage to wait until you have had a chance to explore various fields of study.
 You may discover your interests lie in a direction you had not considered before.
 One of the most important academic decisions you will make in college is your choice of major.
 A major is a group of required courses that are related to a particular academic area.
 For some students, choosing a major is a relatively easy decision.
 For others, choosing a major requires more time and thought.
 You will find that some investigation of your personal goals, interests, and abilities, and careful consideration of alternative fields and employment opportunities will lead to a good choice for you.
 Students are required to declare a major before earning 60 credits.